anttiluode/WeakEEGSignalCategoryDetection/README.md

 # EEG Weak Signal Category Detection

-EDIT: Added version 2 with contrast analysis.
+EDIT: Added version 2 with contrast analysis, Claude wrote a bit about it to the end of this readme.

 Video about it: